 As with all our classes, students are taught with a wide variety of strategies to allow for the most appropriate to promote their intellectual growth.
 From research and our experience, students in extension programs are generally more receptive to particular types of teaching strategies and classroom activities.

-All prospective Year 7 students are welcome to apply for the ACE program.
-Selection is via application and exam during April of the preceding year.
+All enrolled Year 7 students are welcome to apply for the ACE program.
+Selection is via application and the Educational Assessment placement test for any student who has a confirmed place at Northcote High for the following year .
 Year 8 students can apply if any vacancies arise in the program: this is advertised internally towards the end of Year 7.

 How to apply